-On average, baseline results found that 37 percent of students at BPEG schools reported being the target of bullying and 50 percent reported having witnessed bullying during the last school year before the grant had been implemented.
-After just one year of implementation, those numbers dropped to 30 percent of students reporting being the target of bullying and 45 percent reporting having witnessed bullying.
+On average, baseline results from the spring of 2017 found that 37 percent of students at BPEG schools reported being the target of bullying and 51 percent reported having witnessed bullying during the last school year before the grant had been implemented.
+Results from the final round of data collection in the spring of 2019 showed 25 percent of students reported being the target of bullying and 43 percent reporting having witnessed bullying.

-These changes represent an overall 19 percentage point drop in bullying and an overall 10 percentage point drop in students witnessing bullying.
-For more information, download our 2019 Fact Sheet (PDF).
+These changes represent an overall 33 percent reduction in bullying and an overall 17 percent reduction in students witnessing bullying.
+For more information, please download our 2020 BPEG Fact Sheet (PDF).